swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 _ASCII mode_: Matches a Unicode scalar in the range `0` to `9`.

-To invert the decimal digit character class, use `\D` or `CharacterClass.decimalDigit.inverted`.
+To invert the decimal digit character class, use `\D` or `CharacterClass.digit.inverted`.

 The **hexadecimal digit** character class is matched by  `CharacterClass.hexDigit`.